 - How to create delay effects using the Memory node?

 - How to trigger an event using the MonoFlop Node?

 - How to access information about an object’s points using the Point node?

 - How to randomize the attributes of an object using the Noise node?

 - How to represent an object in XPresso Editor using the Object node?

-- How to find index number in object array using the Object Index node?
+- How to find the index number in object array using the Object Index node?

-- How find no of polygons and their positions in a object using the Polygon Node?
+- How find no polygons and their positions in an object using the Polygon Node?